-- 1.8.1.
+- 1.41.
 Although the two types of land-won aggregate are to some extent interchangeable, as required by Policy AS2 of the 2014 Minerals Strategy the Mineral Planning Authority seeks to maintain and monitor separate landbanks for Poole Formation and River Terrace.
-This is done through monitoring sales from quarries which produce primarily one type of aggregate or the other. - 1.8.2.
-At the end of 2014, levels of reserves of Poole Formation and River Terrace aggregate were similar in size, around 7.5 mt each.
-However, the levels of sales are different, with approximately 1.17 mt of Poole Formation (67.6%) sold compared with approximately 0.56 mt of River Terrace (32.4%) in 2014. - 1.8.3.
-The ten year average sales figures from 2005 to 2014 are 1.05 mtpa for Poole Formation and 0.52 mtpa for River Terrace.
+This is done through monitoring sales from quarries which produce primarily one type of aggregate or the other. - 1.42.
+At the end of 2015, reserves of Poole Formation were 7.1 mt and River Terrace was 6.7 mt.
+However, the levels of sales are different, with approximately 0.92 mt of Poole Formation (61%) sold compared with approximately 0.58 mt of River Terrace (39%) in 2015. - 1.43.
+The ten year average sales figures from 2006 to 2015 are 1.03 mtpa for Poole Formation and 0.52 mtpa for River Terrace.
 If these sales figures are applied to the reserves figures, they indicate that the separate landbanks are around:

-Poole Formation: 7.74 mt (reserves) / 1.05 mt (10 year average to 2014) = 7.37 years
+Poole Formation: 7.11 mt (reserves) / 1.03 mt (10 year average to 2015) = 6.9 years

-River Terrace: 7.46 mt (reserves) / 0.52 mt (10 year average to 2014) = 14.34 years
+River Terrace: 6.72 mt (reserves) / 0.52 mt (10 year average to 2015) = 12.9 years

-1.8.4.
-Both landbanks are above 7 years, with the Poole Formation landbank being just over 7 years and the River Terrace landbank just over 14 years.
-Policy AS2 of the Minerals Strategy states "The Mineral Planning Authorities will maintain a separate landbank for both Poole Formation and River Terrace aggregate equivalent to at least 7 years' supply in each case".
-There is greater pressure to maintain the Poole Formation landbank, for example through the emerging Mineral Sites Plan or new permissions, to demonstrate compliance with the Minerals Strategy.
-This is all the more relevant as one of the main producers of Poole Formation sand, Warmwell Quarry, is due to close within two years or less.
+1.44.
+The Poole Formation landbank is just under 7 years and the River Terrace landbank almost 13 years.
+The Poole Formation will be closely monitored to see if the decline continues, or increases in subsequent years.
+It is not considered that any specific action is required now.
+There will be an increased need to maintain the Poole Formation landbank, for example through the emerging Mineral Sites Plan or new permissions, to demonstrate compliance with the Minerals Strategy.
+This is all the more relevant as one of the main producers of Poole Formation sand, Warmwell Quarry, is due to close within a year or less.